Drum, County Monaghan: Location and name

 Drum is situated between some lakes, such as Drum Lough to the north, Quarry Lough to the west, and Long Lough to the south.
 It is named for the surrounding drumlin terrain.
-Local people arranged signage at Drum Lough, which has duck.
+Local people arranged signage at Drum Lough, which has a high duck population.

 The village lies on a minor road off the main Monaghan Town to Cootehill road, and the nearest larger settlements are Cootehill and Newbliss, site of the national writers' and artists' retreat facility, the Tyrone Guthrie Centre at Annaghmakerrig.